Logging. Aerial Drone View of Deforestation in Malaysia

 Info Brief

-Download this info brief for more information on the ways in which human activities intersect with the world’s most pressing environmental challenges, with a focus on climate change.
+Download this info brief for more information on the ways in which human activities drive the world’s most pressing environmental challenges, with a focus on climate change.

 Slide Deck